cern-eos/eos/doc/configuration/fuse.rst

    # If both KRB5 and X509 are enabled, specify if KRB5 should be tried first.
    #    (default 0)
    # EOS_FUSE_USER_KRB5FIRST=0

+   # If KRB5 or X509 are enabled, specify the mapping from pid to strong authentication
+   #    should be kept as symlinks under /var/run/eosd/credentials/pidXXXX
+   #    (default 0)
+   # EOS_FUSE_PIDMAP=0

 Authentication
 --------------